LIDA-Data-Analytics-Team/laser-activity/README.md

     - Group.Read.All
     - GroupMember.Read.All
     - User.Read.All
 - The secret is stored in a key vault, for which the Function App System Managed Identity requires access as above.
+- The App Registration is called `LASER Dashboard Prod`.

 ## Azure REST API URLs